Incendiary balloon

 An incendiary balloon (or balloon bomb) is a balloon inflated with a lighter-than-air gas such as hot air, hydrogen, or helium, that has a bomb, incendiary device, or Molotov cocktail attached.
 The balloon is carried by the prevailing winds to the target area, where it falls or releases its payload.

 Historical use

 Early proposals

-In 1792, Joseph-Michel Montgolfier proposed using balloons to drop bombs on British forces and ships in Toulon.

-In 1807, Denmark attempted to construct a hand-propelled dirigible that would bomb British ships blockading Copenhagen from the air.
+In 1792, Joseph-Michel Montgolfier suggested using balloons for bombing British forces in Toulon.
+In 1807, Denmark tried to build a dirigible to bomb British ships blockading Copenhagen.
 In 1846 a British board rejected as impractical a bombing design by Samuel Alfred Warner.
 Attempts by Henry Tracey Coxwell to interest the British government a few years later were rejected as well.

 In 1847, John Wise proposed the use of balloon bombs in the Mexican–American War.